 Hemp Growth and Development

 - Hemp is a short-day plant.
-Short-day plants develop flowers only when the day length is less than 14-12 hours depending on cultivar.
-For best results in Indiana, earlier planting will promote greater vegetative growth resulting in more robust plants for seed, and in taller plants with higher fiber yields.
+Short-day plants develop flowers only when the day length is less than 14-12 hours depending on the cultivar.
+For best results in Indiana, earlier planting will promote greater vegetative growth resulting in more robust plants for seed, and taller plants with higher fiber yields.
 However, extremely early planting for grain specific hemp may make harvest difficult depending on how high your combine head can go.
 Days begin to get shorter after June 21st, and approximately four to five weeks after this date, vegetative growth slows and flower development is triggered.
 We have seen flowering begin much early though, sometimes two to three weeks after June 21st.
+Just like we have soybeans for specific latitudes, we will also need to see hemp for specific latitudes to maximize yields.

-- Fertility: Another myth regarding hemp production is that it doesn’t require additional nitrogen or potash inputs: Hemp production requires inputs of up to 100- 130 lb of nitrogen/ acre, 45-70 lb/acre phosphorus, and 35-80 lb/acre of potash (to keep potassium levels in a medium to high range of >250 ppm), as well as 10-15 lb/acre of sulfur.
-Hemp particularly requires good nitrogen fertilization, more so for seed production than fiber.
-Phosphorus levels should be medium to high (>40 ppm) and calcium not in excess (<6,000 ppm).
+- Fertility: Another myth regarding hemp production is that it doesn’t require additional nitrogen or potash inputs: Hemp production requires inputs of up to 100- 130 lb of nitrogen/ acre, 45-70 lb/acre phosphorus, and 35-80 lb/acre of potash, as well as 10-15 lb/acre of sulfur.
+Canadian researchers have found hemp can pull a lot of nutrients out of the soil, specifically, 178 lb/ac N, 42 lb/ac P, 188 lb/ac K, and 12 lb/ac S. Phosphorus levels should be medium to high (>40 ppm) and calcium not in excess (<6,000 ppm).
 In addition to well-aerated, loamy soils, hemp does best when organic matter is greater than 3.5%.
 To provide perspective–hemp requires about the same fertility inputs as a high-yielding crop of wheat.
-Avoid seed place nitrogen, it can damage the seeds and could delay or prevent emergence.
+Avoid seed place salt-based fertilizer, it can damage the seeds and could delay or prevent emergence.
 Fertility programs are not well developed for hemp, but growers will still want to consider the 4Rs, right rate, right source, right placement, and right timing.
+Many growers opt to get a soil test before and after they produce hemp to better understand how heavy of a nutrient user this crop is.

 - Planting Depth: Seedbed preparation requires considerable effort.
 Fall plowing is recommended, followed by careful preparation of a seedbed in the spring.
 The seedbed should be fine, level, and firm.
 Seed is best planted at 0.50-1.00 in (although deeper plantings may be tolerated, they are more susceptible to damping-off).